flashjaysan/defold-side-scroller-tutorial-from-scratch/README.md

 # Defold's Side Scroller tutorial from scratch

-This document is a humble attempt to deconstruct the *Defold*'s [Side Scroller Tutorial](https://github.com/defold/tutorial-side-scroller).
+This tutorial is a humble attempt to deconstruct the *Defold*'s [Side Scroller Tutorial](https://github.com/defold/tutorial-side-scroller).
 Its purpose is to try to recreate step by step that project from scratch in order to better understand how it was made and by doing so to better understand how to use *Defold*.

 To follow this, you need at the very least to: